cyclonePort · Weather Surveillance Instrumentation

 02 Wind Direction — Definitions, Conventions, and What Direction Tells You

 Wind direction is reported in degrees from true north, measured clockwise: 0° (or 360°) is north, 90° is east, 180° is south, 270° is west.
-Meteorologists use 360-degree notation rather than 16-point compass notation in professional applications because small directional changes carry disproportionate forecast significance — a wind shifting from 350° to 020° is a minor change, while a shift from 170° to 190° may signal a frontal passage.
+Professional meteorology uses full 360-degree notation rather than broad compass labels because relatively small directional changes can be operationally important, especially near frontal boundaries, terrain-influenced flows, smoke-dispersion problems, and aviation decision points.

 What Different Wind Directions Mean Operationally